-This article was originally published in The ChalkBoardMag, for whom Founder Shrankhla Holecek has written a series of articles on Ayurveda and its powers of natural healing.
+Editor's Note: A form of this article was originally published in The ChalkBoardMag, for whom founder Shrankhla Holecek has written a series of articles on Ayurveda and its powers of natural healing.

-Within Ayurveda, Energy is a function of the Kapha principle and lack of energy, lethargy and listlessness can be attributed to an imbalance in the body’s Kapha.
-As we delve into understanding Kapha imbalance and how to counter it, it would be interesting to note that the Kapha principle also governs the anabolism function of the body (anabolism is defined as constructive metabolism, in which larger, more complex molecules are formed from smaller ones).
+Within Ayurveda, energy is a function of the Kapha principle.
+Lack of energy, lethargy, and listlessness can be attributed to an imbalance in the body’s Kapha.
+As we delve into understanding Kapha imbalance and how to counter it, it is interesting to note that the Kapha principle also governs the anabolism function of the body (anabolism is defined as constructive metabolism, in which larger, more complex molecules are formed from smaller ones).
 Excess Kapha leads to increased anabolism.
-It should come as no surprise that poor energy and sluggishness is often accompanied by another symptom of the Kapha imbalance – you guessed it – weight gain!
+It should come as no surprise that poor energy and sluggishness is often accompanied by another symptom of the Kapha imbalance: weight gain.

-, pears, peaches and persimmons are good for you, as are asparagus, beets, eggplant, garlic, leafy greens, cabbage, lettuce and mushroom.
-Oils are to be consumed sparingly, and preferably use almond, or sunflower oil when you do.
-While regular dairy and dairy products increase Kapha, Goat’s milk and derived products help reduce Kapha.
-At mealtime, try to observe the following discipline: your stomach should be filled roughly a third with food, another third with water, and the final third with air.
+At mealtime, try to observe the following discipline: Your stomach should be filled roughly a third with food, another third with water, and the final third with air.
 Ayurveda encourages sipping water during meals (though fruit juice with your meal is to be avoided).

 Kapalabhati Pranayama or “Cleaning Breath” is a powerful breathing technique to stimulate energy.
 Start by sitting in a comfortable position and taking in a deep inhale.
 Exhale rapidly in quick, short powerful breaths (some inhalation after each exhale is to be expected and normal).
 Perform for 5-6 minutes, alternating one minute of breathing exercise with one minute of rest.
 This exercise is also believed to help tremendously in fat metabolism.

-As noted in previous articles in the series, Kapha is one of the three main principles that govern the human constitution.
+Kapha is one of the three main principles that govern the human constitution.
 Within the practice of Ayurveda, all matter is believed to be made up of five elements: Prithvi (Earth), Agni (Fire), Jal (Water), Vayu (Air) and Aakash (Ether).
 They manifest in the human body as three basic principles: Vata (Ether and Air), Pitta (Fire and Water) and Kapha (Earth and Water).
-These three principles – vata-pitta-kapha – govern all the biological, psychological and physiopathological functions of body and mind.
+These three principles—vata-pitta-kapha—govern all the biological, psychological and physiopathological functions of body and mind.
 Disease and bodily discomfort is considered to be created from an imbalance in these principles.